 Who is P2C for?

-Teachers may register agricultural education students who are or plan to be FFA members and who are in grades 7, 8, 9, 10, 11 or 12.
+Teachers may register FFA members who are in grades 9, 10, 11 or 12.

 Industry partners representing each of the Agriculture, Food and Natural Resources pathways will join us at the conference and students will choose which sessions they attend based on their career interest(s).

 What do students need to know about P2C?